bmezaris/RetargetVid/README.md

 The software was implemented in Python 3 and the source code is available in the *evaluation_software* folder of this repository.

-## Method
+## Annotator Software
-We argue that cropping methods are more suitable for video aspect ratio transformation when the minimization of semantic distortions is a prerequisite.
-Therefore, we present a new, rather simple, yet fast and well-performing, video cropping method, which selects the main focus out of the multiple possible salient regions of the video by introducing a new filtering-through-clustering processing step.
-For our method, we utilize visual saliency to find the image regions of attention, and we employ a filtering-through-clustering technique to select the main region of focus.
-For more detailes of on the method, see the first citation in Citations section.
+To assist the annotators in their task we implemented a graphical user interface tool which facilitates the navigation throughout the video, allows the user to set a crop window for each frame through simple drag-and-drop mouse operations, and overlays the crop window on the video frames to allow for the quick inspection of the user's decisions.

-Our method is implemented in Python 3 and the source code is available in the *smartcrop* folder of this repository.
+The software was implemented in C# and the source code is available in the *annotator_software* folder of this repository.

 ## Prerequisities
 To run our SmartCrop method you will need Python 3.
 You must also wave installed the following packages (in parenthesis are the recommended packages version to install):